- Grand Coteau

 Port Barre is the birthplace of the Bayou Teche.
 Settled as a French trading post in the early 1800s, Port Barre sits at the point where Bayou Courtableau flows into the historic Bayou Teche.

 In October, hundreds gather for the Tour du Teche, a 133-mile staged marathon for canoes and kayaks of all sizes.
 The course is the length of the Bayou Teche from Port Barre to Berwick.
 The race snakes through St. Landry, St. Martin, Iberia and St. Mary parishes, woods, swamps and cane fields.
-Prior to Tour du Teche, is a new race for paddlers Tour de la Riviere Rouge, a 275-mile race from Shreveport to Port Barre.
+Prior to Tour du Teche, is the Tour de la Riviere Rouge, a 275-mile race from Shreveport to Port Barre.

 Prior to being a busy port in the steamboat days of the early 1800s, Port Barre, sits right at the point where Bayou Courtableau flows into Bayou Teche.